BurntSushi/quickcheck/README.md

 This is my first Rust project, so I've undoubtedly written unidiomatic code.
-In fact, it would be fair to say that the code in this project just happened to be what I could manage to get by the compiler.
+In fact, it would be fair to say that the code in this project just happened to be what I could manage to get by the compiler (with respect to region/linear types).

-I think my primary concern is whether I'm using the region types correctly.
-I'd also like to trap runtime failures in functions so that they can be reported as a test failure from within QuickCheck.
-(In typical use, the test will fail anyway, but if QuickCheck can catch it, then we can attach a witness to the failure.)

-Also, I would like to avoid using macros for building abstractions.
-(I'm not opposed to using them for generating trait implementations---as is done in the standard library---but I haven't learned them yet.)